landonturner/lturner.net/source/blog/creating-a-blog.md

 title: Building This Blog
 layout: blog-post.hbs
 date: 2019-02-24
+displayDate: February 24, 2019
 collection: blog
-description: "Explore one technique to build a static site and blog using markdown and javascript.
+description: Explore one technique to build a static site and blog using markdown and javascript.
 Control the entire process and own your content completely.
-Easily connect to Netlify and deploy in seconds."
+Easily connect to Netlify and deploy in seconds.
 ---

 ## Why Build My Own Blog Setup